 Sincerity and honesty are the keywords in the interview session.

 It is great to see that you are interested in the NDA exam to join the Indian Army or Navy/Airforce.
-With rising tensions in the border and an increase in natural disasters, India needs people like you more than ever.
+With rising tensions at the border and an increase in natural disasters, India needs people like you more than ever.
 All the best for the exam.

 1. Whom should I contact if I want more information about the NDA exam?